 Factor conditions.
 Factor conditions is typically referred to as a country's natural, capital, and human resources.
-Importantly, with human resources it is referred to the created conditions such as skilled labor force, good infrastructure and a scientific knowledge base.
-In contrast to the natural conditions that are already present, it is imperative that these created conditions are continuously upgraded through the development of skills, competences, and knowledge.
-As a result, the competitive advantage results from the presence of both world-class research institutions and knowledge-intensive industries that first create specialized factors and then continually work to upgrade them.
-To enable this, sustained and heavy investment is needed.
+Importantly, human resources is referring to the created conditions such as skilled labour force, good infrastructure and a scientific knowledge base.
+In contrast to the natural conditions that are already present, it is impera-